 How Many Carbs in Cream?

-Full cream has .4 gram carbs per tablespoon and is a great alternative (when used by the tablespoon) to milk for people on a ketogenic or other low carb diets.
+Full cream has 0.4 grams of carbohydrates per tablespoon and is a great alternative (when used by the tablespoon) to milk for people on a ketogenic or other low-carb diet.

 The carbs in cream compared to fat and protein is very low.

-Use one tablespoon in a cup of coffee or tea as a low-carb, high-fat option.
+Use one tablespoon of full cream in a cup of coffee or tea as a low-carb, high-fat option.

-Be aware that while heavy cream is low carb, the high-fat makes one full cup a whopping 820 calories.
+Be aware that while heavy cream is low carb, the high-fat makes one full cup of cream a whopping 820 calories.